fredrikaverpil/pyside2-wheels/README.md

 Set-ExecutionPolicy Bypass
 ```

 Also please note that this will install [Miniconda3](https://conda.io/miniconda.html) and create a conda environment into which PySide2 is installed.
+Currently, the wheels are not produced from a conda-built Python environment.
+If issues arise because of this, please open a new issue.

 ```powershell
 # Download Miniconda3